This is a content holder for the one button emergency notification system.

 A

-Academic Achievement Center (AAC) – The AAC is an academic resource center at Bridgewater State University located on the ground floor of the Maxwell Library.
-The office comprises Academic Advising, Academic Coaching, Learning Assistance (including individual and small-group tutoring), the Disability Resources Office, and the Testing Center.
+Academic Achievement Center (AAC) – The AAC is a collection of academic resources designed to help students achieve their academic goals.
+It is comprised of five teams, including Academic Advising, Academic Coaching, Learning Assistance (including individual and small-group tutoring), Student Accessibility Services, Testing Services, and Transfer Services.
 The mission of the AAC is to empower students to access, discover, and achieve.
 Also known as: The happiest place on Earth!

 Academic Advisor – An Academic Advisor is someone who can serve as a resource for you during your time at the University.
-During the second week of classes, all incoming freshmen are assigned an Academic Advisor in the Academic Achievement Center for at least their first semester at Bridgewater State University.
+At the beginning of their first semester, all incoming freshmen are assigned an Academic Advisor in the Academic Achievement Center for at least their first semester at Bridgewater State University.
 Common advising conversations cover topics such as: college success skills and strategies, referrals to campus resources, course selection and clearance for registration, major exploration, and graduation timelines.
 If you have any question about college, however, you can go to your Advisor for help.
-You can find the name of your Academic Advisor at the top of your Degree Works Degree Audit.
+You can find the name of your Academic Advisor on your Student Profile in Infobear.

 Academic Calendar – A list of important University dates and deadlines including things like campus holidays, Add/Drop deadlines, Withdrawal deadlines, etc. Available on the Registrar’s website.